razisamuely/Regression-neural-net-from-scratch/README.md

 The notebook contains code for generating neural-net for regression from scratch using numpy only

-Run notebook online on google colab - [Link](https://colab.research.google.com/drive/1Lihvcptf5A9GRIMMs7BP9wiq4KFPlmPh?usp=sharing) - no installations is needed.
+Run notebook online on google-colab(https://colab.research.google.com/drive/1Lihvcptf5A9GRIMMs7BP9wiq4KFPlmPh?usp=sharing) - [Link](https://colab.research.google.com/drive/1Lihvcptf5A9GRIMMs7BP9wiq4KFPlmPh?usp=sharing) - no installations is needed.

 the results which you need to expect for are as follows: